vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 in Rook Edict of Asoka, 69;

-Visvamitra's sons bocamo, 47.
+Viśvamitra's sons bocamo, 47.
 Andhras, founder of dynasty of,

 is said to have been a sūdra, 1238.
 Angiras, smṛti of, 70n, 89, 134, 163,